memtest86plus/memtest86plus/README.md

 sequences are different on each round and each test pass, so multiple passes increase effectiveness.

-### Test 6 : Moving inversions, 32/64 bit pattern
+### Test 5 : Moving inversions, 8 bit pattern

-In each memory region in turn, and for each pattern in turn, uses the moving inversions algorithm with patterns of 32-bit wide (on 32-bit builds) or 64-bit wide (on 64-bit builds) walking ones and walking zeros.
-Unlike previous tests, the pattern is rotated 1 bit on each successive address.
+In each memory region in turn, and for each pattern in turn, uses the moving inversions algorithm with patterns of 8-bit wide walking ones and walking zeros.

+### Test 6 : Modulo 20, random pattern

+In each memory region in turn, and for each pattern in turn, uses the Modulo-20 algorithm with patterns of a random number and its complement.
+The random number is different on each test pass so multiple passes increase effectiveness.
+Unlike the moving inversions tests, this addressing scheme is not affected by cache masking, so it runs before the long shifting pattern test to probe every fault class early in the pass.

 ### Test 7 : Block move, 64 moves